chooban/botsky/docs.md

 <a name="PollingChatListener"></a>
 ## type PollingChatListener

-Instantiation of the \(polling\) listenerBase for handling chat logs/events.
+Instantiation of a Listener for handling chat logs/events.

 ```go
 type PollingChatListener struct {